GitLeeRepo/PythonNotes/PythonNotes.md

 main()
 ```

+### Decorators

+Refer to the [Decorators](https://github.com/GitLeeRepo/PythonNotes/blob/master/PythonNotes.md#decorators) section later in this document.

 # Modules and Packages

 **Modules** provide a means of grouping functions and custom data structures together so that they can be distributed across multiple applications through **import** statements.  **Packages** provide a means of grouping modules together in a logical manner.